bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-eclipse-attacks-and-how-to-stop-them.md

 Van Wirdum: 00:11:03

-Right, so it's even worse than the sort of random example I gave.
+So it's even worse than the sort of random example I gave.

 Provoost: 00:11:07

-Yeah, well, that's the problem.
+Well, that's the problem.
 You can just keep giving somebody new addresses and then eventually they won't remember any of their old addresses.
 So the paper runs a simulation to see how difficult it is to actually overflow all these buckets.
 Because maybe it might be possible in theory, but maybe it's just too much work.